Hong Kong Parliament (exiled organisation)

-The Hong Kong Parliament (香港議會) is an organisation formed by pro-democracy Hongkongers in exile.
+The Hong Kong Parliament (香港議會) is an organisation formed by pro-democracy Hongkongers, located in Toronto, Canada.
 Following the first election conducted online across the world in May 2025, it was officially inaugurated in July 2025.

-Hong Kong Parliament's predecessor is the Hong Kong Parliament Electoral Organizing Committee (香港議會選舉籌備委員會), or HKPEOC.
+Hong Kong Parliament's predecessor is the Hong Kong Parliament Electoral Organizing Committee (香港議會選舉籌備委員會).
 Formed on 27 July 2022, it was led by Canadian journalist Victor Ho and businessman Elmer Yuen in Toronto, Canada.
 The Hong Kong Parliament Election Commission's goal was organising the first election in May 2025 for Hong Kong people and overseas Hongkongers as well, to express their opinions fairly and democratically.

 Background

 On 3 August 2022, the Hong Kong Security Bureau condemned their activism and stated that arrest warrants for Baggio Leung, Elmer Yuen, and Victor Ho had been issued by the Hong Kong Security Bureau.
 The three were suspected of violating the Hong Kong national security law, specifically to have committed "subversion of state power".
 Bounty was placed on Ho in December 2024.

 On 8 August 2022, Elmer Yuen told Radio Free Asia that Chinese state security police has threatened him to stop his work.

 On 8 July 2023, PBS anchor John Yang interviewed Yuen.
 The interview revealed that the activist is one of eight Hongkongers in exile for whom Hong Kong police has issued arrest warrants.
 Yuen called their actions a violation of the Chinese Constitution and Hong Kong Basic Law, and said that they are trying to scare him with tactics including detaining his children still living in Hong Kong.

-Election
+On 24 November 2025, the organisation is banned by Security Bureau under Sec.
+60 (1) of the Safeguarding National Security Ordinance.

+2025 election

 The first election to the Hong Kong Parliament was held virtually between 5 and 30 May 2025.
 Voting was initially scheduled to begin on 30 March, but was delayed after the nomination period, which started on 4 February, was extended for a month to last until 15 April, likely to allow for more promotion.

 The organizing committee set the maximum number of seats for the parliament at 35.
 If there are less than 35 candidates, the number of seats will be four-fifths of the number of candidates to retain competition.

 Voters must have reached the age of sixteen and be born within Hong Kong or resided there for over seven years, or the offspring of such.
 Voters will need to present passport or other identification document to verify when using the online system to vote on mobile phone.
 This has raised safety concerns of voters as the Hong Kong government has deemed Hong Kong Parliament "subversive".